vwala/docs/content/influencer/how-is-commission-paid.md

 To ensure that your commissions are always correct, we impose the following rules on a store before they can pay your commission:

-- Your commission will not be paid for orders that have not been paid by the purchaser or fulfilled by the store (i.e. the transaction payment must have been cleared and the product must have been delivered)
+- Your commission will not be paid for orders that have not been paid by the customer or fulfilled (i.e. delivered to the customer) by the store
 - Orders must be at least 30 days old (this is a default, each store has a different wait period).

 The above constraints protect all parties from incorrect payments which, can occur due to customer refunds, changes or fraud.